Materials, Crafting, and Rocket Part Requirements

 | Repair Pico | Gear x5, Bearing x15, Heatsink x4, Stator x2 | Research Stators, then make a small Gear and Copper Wire line. |

-| Repair Silo West Server | Iron Plate x50, Bearing x35, Stator x20 | This is your first reason to stop hand-crafting everything. |
+| Repair Silo West Server | Iron Plate x50, Bearing x35, Stator x20 | This is your first good reason to stop hand-crafting everything. |

 | Repair Silo Terminal | Copper Wire x40, Heatsink x35 | Keep Copper Bars moving.
-Both parts want copper. |
+Both parts need copper. |

 | Repair Silo East Server | Copper Wire x80, Bearing x40, Small Motor x10 | If Small Motors stall, check Bearings and Stators before adding another motor assembler. |